Problem Set Guide

 Typical weekly schedule

-During a typical CS111 week, the problem set code submission and honor code form submission will both be due at 11:59pm EST on Monday, the self-assessment/reflection will be due Wednesday evening at 11:59pm EST, and the quiz will be at the start of Thursday's lecture.
+During a typical CS111 week, the problem set code submission and honor code form submission will both be due at 11:59pm EST on Tuesday, the self-assessment/reflection will be due Thursday evening at 11:59pm EST, and the quiz will be at the start of Friday's lecture.
 Occasionally, holidays and weather may create deviations from our typical schedule.

 Have Questions on a Pset?